National Railway Museum Library and Archives (Search Engine)

 Can I see live document availability on Copac?
 No.

 Can I visit the library to view materials?
 Yes.
-We are open 7 days a week 10.00-5.30.
+We are open 4 days a week Wednesday through to Saturday.
+Please check our website for opening hours: http://www.nrm.org.uk/ResearchAndArchive.aspx.
 Accessing the Library Collection does not require an appointment.
-For accessing archival items, an appointment is not always necessary.
-It is however advisable to contact us in advance of a visit so we can ensure the material required is available and that we have space for you in our research rooms.
-To view archival documents reader registration will be required, so please bring photo identification such as a drivers' license or passport.
-For further information on what we have available, please see our website.
+For accessing archival items, a week’s notice is appreciated and it is advisable to contact us in advance of a visit so we can ensure the material required is available and that we have space for you in our research rooms.
+To view archival documents reader registration will be required, so please bring photo identification such as a drivers’ license or passport.
+For further information on what we have available, please see our website: http://www.nrm.org.uk/ResearchAndArchive.aspx.